 That Labor can be trusted to govern for everyone once more.

 That we have the policies and the vision to make NSW the greatest State in the Commonwealth.

 Let’s all ensure that in 2015… a revitalised Labor is ready to build this State again.

-President of the Fire Brigade Employees’ Union and a professional firefighter with more than 25 years’ experience.
+Former President of the Fire Brigade Employees’ Union (2009-2018) and a professional firefighter with more than 25 years’ experience.
 I live and work on the NSW South Coast, Australia.

 I am a strong advocate for firefighters and emergency service workers with an interest in mental health issues and caring for those around me.
 I am a Director on the NSW Fire Brigades Death and Disability Super Fund and work with charities including ‘The Movember Foundation’.

 As a leader and activist I have long been active in the campaign for action on climate change.
 I am a Station Commander in the fire and rescue service in NSW and have 30 years experience fighting fires, both rural and urban.
 I am passionate about highlighting the impact climate change is having on fire preparedness and fire behaviour in Australia, and the risks associated with inaction on climate change.
 I am also a spokesperson for the Australian Climate Media Centre.